Welcome to Year 3 with Miss Pierides and Miss Bowman

 Workshop or Trip Dates to look forward to

-Safari Pete will be visiting our classes with a range of exciting predators (£8 each).
+Safari Pete will be visiting our classes on the 21st September with a range of exciting predators (£8 each).
 This is on Parent Pay and a letter has been sent home.

 Any tissues would be greatly appreciated!
 As would any unwanted newspaper or magazines, as we use these frequently during our lessons.

 If you have any queries or questions, please do not hesitate to write me a note or make an appointment to see me.